hydra3333/Pi4NAS64/README.md

 # UNDER CONSTRUCTION

 # Pi4NAS
-### a Raspberry Pi4 NAS for use by "Google ChromeCast for Google TV" devices
+### a Raspberry Pi4 NAS for use by "Google ChromeCast with Google TV" devices

 ## Description <TL;DR>